selvasachein/MathServer/README.md

 Create python programs for views and urls to perform server side processing.

 ### Step 5:
+Receive input values from the form using request.POST.get()

+### Step 6:
+Calculate the total bill amount (including GST)

+### Step 7:
+Display the calculated result in the server console

+### Step 8:
+Render the result to the HTML template

+### Step 5:
 Create a HTML file to implement form based input and output.

-### Step 6:
+### Step 9:
 Publish the website in the given URL.

 ## PROGRAM: